justinm0rgan/justinm0rgan/README.md

 <b>MTA Turnstile COVID Analysis</b>
 Analysis of MTA turnstile data and the disproportionate impact COVID-19 has had on communities of lower socio-economic status.

-<b>Health Food Store Cold Caller Recommender</b> <i>(for trail mix company <a href="https://www.coasttocoastfoods.com/">Coast to Coast</a>)</i>
-Recommends stores within an inputted location that would be most likely to purchase Coast to Coast trail mix.

 ## Get in Touch 📫
 <a href="https://www.linkedin.com/in/justin-williams-322987a5/">